 If they can’t accept you with the rates and rules within their financial institution, your journey with them ends right there.
 But, when you work with me, I will keep going and won’t stop until I’m able to find a solution for you.

 There are many different types of lenders.
-From A lenders (the major financial lenders) to B lenders to private lenders.
+From A lenders (the major financial lenders) to B lenders (lenders that offer a lower barrier of entry to qualify, with a higher rate) to private lenders (lesser regulated mortgage lenders).
 With each unique situation comes the correct and aligned lender.
 During our conversations, I will discuss the different lenders and what one would work for your situation.

 It’s possible to get matched today.